USRSE/usrse25/pages/program/workshops.md

 ------

+<a name="w-futures"></a>
-## Resilient Data Futures - How Do We Save, Share, and Fund Critical Data Stores Outside Traditional Systems?
+## Resilient Data Futures: How Do We Save, Share, and Fund Critical Data Stores Outside Traditional Systems?

 _Elianna DeSota and Jon Starr_